cdapio/cdap/cdap-docs/developer-guide/source/intro.rst

-This document is your complete guide to the Cask Data Application Platform: It helps you get started and set up your development environment; it explains how CDAP works and teaches how to develop and test application with CDAP, or how to virtualize an existing Hadoop application.
+This document is your complete guide to the Cask Data Application Platform: It helps you get started and set up your development environment; it explains how CDAP works and teaches how to develop and test applications with CDAP, or how to virtualize an existing Hadoop application.
 It also contains a complete reference of CDAP programming APIs and client interfaces.
 Furthermore, this document describes how to install, monitor and diagnose a fully distributed CDAP in a Hadoop cluster.